- Course Number:

 Course DescriptionDevelops the knowledge and skills necessary to perform microbiology functions.
 Includes learning about the various pathological genus and species of bacteria, fungi, and viruses.
 Focuses on the various laboratory methods used in the identification of bacterial and fungal organisms.
-Prerequisites: VT 105, 106, 111; (BI 101 or BI 101B), BI 102; CH 100.
+Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description

 In this course the student will develop the knowledge and skills necessary to perform the duties required of a veterinary technician in the area of microbiology.
 This is designed for first year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
 Credits in this course are not transferable to a four year school towards a baccalaureate degree.